csteach441/csteach441.github.io/weekly_assignment.md

 #### Week 3 - 31st January 2018
 * Review this week's [notes and material](/notes), which includes the class notes
-* Please ensure you have now added your group's details to the course's Trello group
-  * add group members, name &c. to the [Week 1 - Project Details](https://trello.com/b/vt6nLjvb/week-1-project-details)
-  * further instructions are available on this board
 * Please answer the following questions on the [Week 3 - Problem Domain & Experience](https://trello.com/b/47MpJkFc/week-3-problem-domain-experience) board on Trello,
   * can you identify the **problem domain** for one of your applications/products?
   * can you think of any application interfaces with an **inherent assumption of experience**?